scossin/IMthesaurusANSM/README.md

 # IMthesaurusANSM
-Outils pour extraire le contenu du thesaurus des interactions de l'ANSM et le transformer dans un format réutilisable.
-[Cossin S. Interactions médicamenteuses : données liées et applications.
-30 nov 2016.](https://dumas.ccsd.cnrs.fr/dumas-01442668)

-Rpackage to extract the content of the thesaurus of drug interactions publish by the French Agency for the Safety of Health Products (ANSM) at this addresse: https://ansm.sante.fr/documents/reference/thesaurus-des-interactions-medicamenteuses-1
+Scripts to extract and structure the content of the "thesaurus of drug interactions" published, in a PDF format, by the French Agency for the Safety of Health Products (ANSM) at this address: https://ansm.sante.fr/documents/reference/thesaurus-des-interactions-medicamenteuses-1

 ## Data
-The ANSM interaction working group publishes guidelines once or twice a year in PDF formats.
-The different versions and their extraction are in the **thesauri** folder.
+The ANSM interaction working group publishes guidelines once or twice a year.
+They are in the  **thesauri** folder.

 ## Extraction details
 ### Extraction script